When Summer Leads To Underage Drinking

 Negative Consequences Of Teen Alcohol Abuse

 Underage drinking isn’t a new problem.
 For decades, it’s been a persistent issue for the parents of each rising generation.
-Sometimes you may even hear, “It’s something children just need to go through – get out of their system.”
+Sometimes you may even hear that it’s a healthy rite of passage, or something that’s completely inevitable.

 Unfortunately, many have forgotten the serious risks of alcohol abuse.
 It can turn a child or teenager’s bright future and life goals upside down in an instant.
 In fact, studies have linked underage drinking to: